-The phrase “work culture” can mean different things to different people and organizations, and we know that to be successful, we must be a company that people want to join and stay at for a long time.
+The phrase “work culture” can mean different things to different people and organizations.
+To be successful, we must be a company that people want to join and stay at for a long time.
 We need the right people in the right roles, moving together in the right direction.
 But how do we make this happen?

 “Culture” means several things to us as a company.
 It means the language we use with each other—including inside jokes and phrases that only a member of our team would understand—and how we treat each other.
-It also refers to our goals and strategies (how we do business), who we work with (and who we don’t), and what our values and expectations are.
+It also refers to our goals and strategies (how we do business), who we work with (and who we don’t), and our values and expectations.

 Our founder and CEO Jason Hennessey frequently talks about how important work culture is.
 Years ago, he sent an unsolicited email to Zappos CEO Tony Hseih (rest in peace) and was invited to tour the Zappos headquarters in Las Vegas.
 This experience made a strong impression on Jason, and he learned that culture is invaluable when you’re building a business.

 In late 2020, we initiated a project to create our core company messaging.
 This process involved clarifying our vision with the executive team, gathering feedback and input from our functional department leaders, and collaborating to create and finalize our mission, vision, core values, and unique value proposition.

 In creating our core messaging, it was critically important to us to make sure we didn’t translate one person or one department’s idea for what our organization “could” or “should” be.
 We needed to translate the strong culture that we already had into words, and we came away with messaging to support our business well into the future.

 Measure Your Progress